ebi-gene-expression-group/atlas-web-single-cell/README.md

 ATLAS_DATA_PATH=/path/to/sc/atlas/data
 rsync -ravz ebi-cli:/nfs/ftp/pub/databases/microarray/data/atlas/test/scxa/* $ATLAS_DATA_PATH
 ```
-Note: This would take a few minutes.
-After `rsync` you will see 3 new folders under scxa data folder those are filesystem,solrcloud and postgressql.

 Alternatively you can use `wget` and connect to EBI’s FTP server over HTTP:
 ```bash